Trading Places: Critical response

 Trading Places received generally positive reviews from critics.
 Reviewers compared it to the socially conscious comedies of the 1930s and 1940s, like My Man Godfrey (1936), Easy Living (1937), Christmas in July (1940), and Sullivan's Travels (1941) by directors like Preston Sturges, Frank Capra, and Gregory La Cava.
 Janet Maslin said that the "likable" film owed a debt to the screwball comedy genre.
 She continued, "Preston Sturges might have made a movie like Trading Places – if he'd had a little less inspiration and a lot more money."
 Gary Arnold said the film was too inconsistent to be compared to those older films.
-Vincent Canby said that the screwball style had been updated for the "existential hipness" of the 1980s, but the film lacked the same morality tale the genre often espoused that money is not important.
+Vincent Canby said that the screwball style had been updated for the "existential hipness" of the 1980s, but the film lacked the same morality the genre often espoused that money is not important.
 Instead, the characters do not dismantle or expose the corruption of the financial system, they just take revenge on the Dukes, obtaining extreme wealth in the process.
 Even so, he concluded the film was one of the best American comedies released in a long time.
-Maslin agreed that the film was too enamored with the wealthy institutions it satirized to provide a true criticism of the system and its failings.
+Maslin agreed that the film was too enamored of the wealthy institutions it satirized to provide a true criticism of the system and its failings.
 She called it the American Dream in film form.

 Dave Kehr said that though the film pays homage to screwball comedies, it stripped the concept of all but the "crudest audience-gratification moments" and avoided exploration of the genre's moral conflicts.
 In Variety's review, the reviewer concluded that the middle segment of the film lacked humor.
 People said that the ending was perfectly presented, but Arnold considered it to be confusing and reliant on the audience's knowledge that the "heroes" were being heroic to compensate for a lack of clarity in their actions.
 He continued that even as a farcical film, the events were too unbelievable.
 Roger Ebert said the ending was inventive for not involving a "manic chase".
 He appreciated that Trading Places did not rely on obvious racial plot points or employ sitcom tropes for the social-status swaps of Winthorpe and Valentine.
 He commended the focus on developing each character so that they were funny because of their individual quirks and personalities.
 He concluded that this required a deeper script than would normally be developed for a comedy.